DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>*Sequence 01* is a really fun, experimental, and inventive jpop project with some genuine hits and catchy melodies throughout, however it suffers slightly from a confused aesthetic that bounces between states of maturity.
-If you can get over that, it&#x27;s very worth listening to, and surprisingly coherent as a debut album despite it&#x27;s many many risks. </p>
+If you can get over that, it&#x27;s very worth listening to, and surprisingly coherent as a debut album despite its many many risks. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=uWDprhRTXMQ&amp;list=RDuWDprhRTXMQ&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>